 Table 1.
 The Eisenhower Matrix

-The 4 types of tasks mentioned in Figure 1 can be broken down into 4 categories:
+The 4 types of tasks mentioned in Figure 1 have 4 categories:

 Practical applications in polyphasic sleep

-Upon the explanations as to how the Eisenhower Matrix works, it is necessary to consider polyphasic sleeping scheduling as part of the matrix.
+In addition to knowing how the Eisenhower Matrix works, it is necessary to consider polyphasic sleeping scheduling as part of the matrix.
 Up to date, only a couple polyphasic sleepers in the community have used the Eisenhower Matrix and reported decent results.
-This section will detail a couple ways to demonstrate how polyphasic sleepers can fully utilize the matrix’s features.
-The following factors should be considered:
+This section will detail a couple ways to demonstrate how polyphasic sleepers can utilize the matrix.

 - Sleep deprivation